alexmacarthur/macarthur-me-gatsby/src/posts/should-we-implement-differential-serving/index.md

 #### Testing the Client-Side Approach

 I ran through some scenarios loading a **~300kb transpiled file** and a **~50kb "modern" file** in three different ways.
-In my own experimentation, the amount of code I saved by not transipling ranged from 10% - 50%, so I figured I'd test with a more extreme example (> 80% savings) to determine if the load-via-JS approach is even reasonable.
+In my own experimentation, the amount of code I saved by not transpiling ranged from 10% - 50%, so I figured I'd test with a more extreme example (> 80% savings) to determine if the load-via-JS approach is even reasonable.
 All of these examples involved loading the files at the end of the body, with the results being the approximate average of each approach with a simple static site on my local machine.
 Here they are:

 **Standard**: a simple `<script>` tag loading the 300kb file.